Nesto17/analytics-engineering-takehome/README.md

 1. I will only consider bringing some features that are asked within the scope of the business problems.
 For example, if a feature A from `receipts` object serves no purpose in this context, then I am not going to ingest it to the data warehouse despite in a real production setting, it's always better to capture as many information as we can.
 2. We're going to set `barcode` as the join key between `receiptItems` and `brands`
 3. Within the context of the business questions, `pointsEarned` is not the main KPI we're interested in analyzing, instead `finalPrice` and `totalSpent` are.
-4. I'm not fully familiar with how the backend system works, especially within the receipt scanner department.
+4. I'm not fully familiar with how the backend system works, especially within the receipt scanner sector.
 Therefore, the following design and analyses are done based on my best heuristic guesses.

 These assumptions are direct results of EDA on these files (addressed in Part 3)